CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 @router.get('/users/{id_}')
 def get_user(id_: Annotated[int, Path(alias='id')]) -> User:
-    ...
+    pass

 @get_user.finalize
 def _user_out(response: Response) -> User:
     return User(**response.json()['data'])
 ```

-The approach with response finalizer returns a better model than the approach with
+The approach with a response finalizer returns a better model than the approach with
 wrapping model in another model.

-But there is a problem, what if you have dozens of similar functions and for each you have to
+But there is a problem, what if you have dozens of similar functions and you have to
-define the same finalizer?
-JSON finalizer is the solution of this problem.
+define the same finalizer for each?
+JSON finalizer is the solution to this problem.

-Let's try to figure out the algorithm to the situation described above:
+Let's try to figure out the algorithm for the situation described above:

 === "Router Level"
     ```python